mayconbordin/l5-db-commands/README.md

 # l5-db-commands

-A set of commands to create/drop/dump/restore databases on Laravel 5.
+A set of commands to create/drop/dump/restore/shell databases on Laravel 5.

+Supported DBMSs: MySQL and PostgreSQL.

 ## Installation